mcginleyireland/irishbaking.github.io/_posts/2021-05-23-brownie-cheesecake-for-four.md

     **Cheesecake Part**

-    1. In a separate bowl, add the cream cheese and icing sugar, vanilla extract and lemon juice.
+    1. In a separate bowl, add the cream cheese, icing sugar, vanilla extract and lemon juice.
     2. Whisk the mixture until smooth.
-    3. Next I popped my mixutre into a piping bag to pipe into the crevices of the dish.
-Also, a chopstick helped me get into the hidden crevices.
+    3. Next I put the mixutre into a piping bag to pipe around the brownie.
+(A chopstick helped me get into the hidden crevices)
     4. Once you have all of the mixture used you should have 4 delicious Brownie Cheese Cakes!
-Exjoy!
+Enjoy!

 ---
 This is my favourite desert.
 It combinds two of my favourite deserts.
 With a star dish it makes presentation so easy!